Amazon Simple Storage Service (S3) plugin

 Configuration

-The name of the configuration which holds all the connection information.
+The name of the configuration that holds all the connection information.
 This must reference a valid existing configuration.

 Bucket Name